khzhang2/khzhang2.github.io/_talks/2023-12-hksts-equilibrium.md

 ---

 Zhang, Kaihang and Jintao Ke.
 “A Modeling Framework for the Three-Sided Network Equilibrium in On-Demand Food Service.”
 Paper presented at the 27-th International Conference of Hong Kong Society for Transportation Studies (HKSTS), Hong Kong, China, December 2023.

+Early version of paper

+`A Three-sided Network Equilibrium Model for On-demand Food Delivery Services`